 TGbi editor: Add or update the following definitions in 3.2 (Definitions).
 The baseline for this text is Draft P802.11bi_D0.7.

-frame anonymization parameter set: [FA parameter set] A set of parameters used in frame anonymization mechanisms.
+frame anonymization parameter set: [FA parameter set] A set of parameters used in frame anonymization(#1188).

-over-the-air packet number: [OPN] The value transmitted in an individually addressed Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) header or Galois/Counter Mode (GCM) protocol (GCMP) header in the place of the packet number as part of frame anonymization.
+over-the-air packet number: [OPN] The value transmitted in an individually addressed CTR with CBC-MAC (#1190) protocol (CCMP) header or Galois/Counter Mode (GCM) protocol (GCMP) header in the place of the packet number as part of frame anonymization.

-presence monitoring: determining the ongoing presence of non-access point (non-AP) multi-link devices (MLDs) associated to an AP MLD.
+presence monitoring: D(#1191)etermining the ongoing presence of non-access point (non-AP) multi-link devices (MLDs) associated to an AP MLD.

 TGbi editor: Apply the following changes to 4.5.4.10a (MAC privacy enhancements.
 The baseline for this text is Draft P802.11bi_D0.5.